Rbcafe/CVER/SOURCES-SPLOITUS/README.md

 - source : The source.
 - id : The "ID" of the "SPLOITUS".
-- href : The "Github repository" related to the "SPLOITUS" "ID".
+- href : The "URI" of the "GITHUB REPOS" related to the "SPLOITUS" "ID".
-- title : The title used on "SPLOITUS".
+- title : The "TITLE" used on "SPLOITUS".

 ## Tools.